-The grill isn't just for chicken and burgers.
-It takes summer desserts to a whole new level.
+The grill isn’t just for chicken and burgers.
+It takes fruits to a whole new level.
 Last summer, I grilled peaches and added homemade whipped cream.
 I thought I had gone through the pearly gates; it was that delicious.

 As I wait patiently for peach season in PA, I have been grilling pineapple.
 The grilling brings out the fresh flavor as it caramelizes the fruit.
-Your summer dessert becomes more decadent and kinda fancy, but it is so easy to prepare.
+Grilled pineapple makes a great condiment for a Teriyaki Turkey Burger.
+And your summer dessert becomes more decadent and kinda fancy, but it is so easy to prepare.

 I have a pineapple corer, but you don’t need one to make the rings.
 Here is a tutorial on How To Cut a Pineapple.
 You could also cut the pineapple into spears.